nblstrue/PingPong-with-Raylib/README.md

 # Stellar Ping Pong Game

-A simple game of ping pong in space (actually that makes no sense but whatever)
+A simple game of ping pong in space (actually that makes no sense but whatever) You can find the code itself in the folder "1st Game", or the game itself with songs in the folder "Stellar Pong Game"

 # To be able to play this game, you need:
 - RayLib 5.0 (in the C:/ disk) ; ( https://www.raylib.com )